DSD-DBS/capella-collab-manager/docs/docs/development/docs.md

 When writing the documentation we are using title case in the [`Chicago Manual of Style`](https://en.wikipedia.org/wiki/Title_case#Chicago_Manual_of_Style).
-In addition personal names/ names of packages are written according to their documentation.
+In addition, personal names/ names of packages are written according to their documentation.

 ### Cross-linking between pages